Why Group Swimming Lessons Build Confidence Faster Than Private Classes

 6. Building Social and Emotional Confidence

-Swimming with others teaches teamwork, patience, and resilience.
+Swimming with others fosters resilience, patience, and teamwork.

 7. Private Lessons Still Have Their Role